flok/pydualsense/README.md

 # pydualsense
-control your dualsense through python. using the hid library this module implements the sending report for controlling you new PS5 controller.
-It creates a background thread to constantly receive and update the controller.
+control your dualsense through python. using the hid library this package implements the report features for controlling your new PS5 controller.

 # install

-Just install the package from [pypi](https://pypi.org/project/pydualsense/)
+Download [hidapi](https://github.com/libusb/hidapi/releases) and place the x64 .dll file into your System32 folder.
+After that install the package from [pypi](https://pypi.org/project/pydualsense/).

 ```bash
 pip install pydualsense